thegetty/quire-docs/content/docs-v1/site-deploy.md

 8. Run `git subtree push --prefix _site origin gh-pages` to push the committed `_site` files to a new `gh-pages` branch of your repo on GitHub.

+    If prompted to sign in, do so with your GitHub username and password unless.
+If you have two-factor authentication enabled, you'll use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in place of a password.
+Remember, you will not be able to see your username or password as you type them.
+Hit enter once you are done typing to advance.

 9. In your command-line shell, run `git checkout main && git branch -D gh-deploy` to delete the temporary deploy branch and to switch back to your `main` branch.
 If you were publishing from a branch other than `main`, use than name in here instead, like `git checkout YOUR-BRANCH-NAME && git branch -D gh-deploy`.

 10. If your repository is private, you will need to navigate to your repository's settings page.
 Scroll down to the "Danger Zone," click "Change project visibility" and change the visibility to public.

-11. For "Source" switch the branch to `gh-pages` in the `/(root)` folder and save.
+11. While in your respository's settings page, use the left sidebar to navigate to "Pages".
+For "Branch," use the drop-down menu to switch to `gh-pages` in the `/(root)` folder and save.

 12. Your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.

-If you make changes to your project and want to view them live, you will need to repeat stpes 3–9 above to update your project files and push them to GitHub.
+If you make changes to your project and want to view them live, you will need to repeat steps 3, 4, 6, 7, 8, and 9 above to update your project files and push them to GitHub.
 Navigate to your GitHub account settings and choose "Pages" from the lefthand menu.
 Your refreshed link will be at the top of the page.
-A green box indicates the site has been published and is now live.